 Surrogacy in Australia is governed by State legislation, and each State has slightly different laws.
 All surrogacy in Australia must be altruistic; commercial surrogacy is illegal.
 This means the surrogate cannot receive payment or a reward in exchange for having a baby; she can however have her surrogacy-related expenses covered.

 Some States take it a step further, criminalising commercial surrogacy overseas – NSW and Queensland laws provide that residents from those States must not pursue commercial surrogacy overseas.

 There are also prohibitions on advertising for a surrogate in most States, which can be challenging for anyone to find a surrogate.
 There are options to find a surrogate, including social media and Surrogacy Australia’s Support Service.
 It is worth reading, researching and understanding the laws and the processes within Australia before considering overseas options.
 You can hear real stories from intended parents and surrogates, including my story and that of my gay intended parents, on the Podcast.

 Same sex male couples face the challenge of needing an egg donor, as well as a surrogate.
 Egg donation, like surrogacy, is altruistic in Australia, and most often egg donors are found either in family or friends, or via online forums such as Egg Donation Australia.

 If you’re an aspiring dad and wondering about how it all works, what options are available to you and how to get started, you might be interested in downloading The Handbook.
 You’ll find some great support at the Gay Intended Dads Facebook Group.
+You can also read more aboutoverseas surrogacy.
 And you can book a consult with Sarah at the link below, when you’re ready to take the next step.